sravanTG/Omnifood/README.md

 this is a website built under a training course.

 hello every one.....
-Thankyou everyone for taking a look at this project.
-This is a training project built completely for learning purpose and to improve our skills. i started learning HTML and CSS technologies and wanted to build a project using just html and css. eventually a tiny bit of javascript was also used for animation purpose.
+Thankyou for taking a look at this project.
+This is a training project built completely for learning purpose and to improve my skills. i started learning HTML and CSS technologies and wanted to build a project using just html and css. eventually a tiny bit of javascript was also used for animation purpose.

-SITE NAME : omnifoodsravan
+SITE NAME : omnifood by sravan | a trainee built project.

 URL : https://omnifoodsravan.com